groupvine/gv-doc/2-members/z-membersImport.md

 was imported, then he would have been removed from the golfers list when the import was complete.

 New lists can be created using an import file simply by adding list:[list name] to a new column header in your import file.
-For more information about lists, click here.
+For more information about lists, **click here** **JHJHJHJHlink-needed for click here.
+After fixing class todo, rewrap with span** .

 ## Uploading to Groups
 <div id="gv-uploading-to-groups"></div>